NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 You can also obtain a reference to the current user object at any time by calling the `CreateUser` method.

 You can also link a phone number to the existing user.
 You have to call the `VerifyPhoneNumber` function to start the phone number verification process.
 On most devices the user experience is the following: when you call this method after obtaining the user's phone number, they will either receive an SMS or a push notification with the code, while the application will receive OnSmsSent callback with the Verification ID needed for creating the AuthCredentials object along with the verification code, obtained by the user.
-Sometimes on Android devices the operation will be performed silently by the operating system, allowing you to use the AuthCredentials object from the OnSuccess callback.
+Sometimes on Android devices, the operation will be performed silently by the operating system, allowing you to use the AuthCredentials object from the OnSuccess callback.
 Your application should always be able to handle both cases.

 ![](images/firebase/auth/AuthVerifyPhoneNum.png)